Yoric Ravet

-Yoric Ravet (born 12 September 1989) is a French professional footballer who plays as a winger for French amateur club ES Manival.
+Yoric Ravet (born 12 September 1989) is a French professional footballer who plays as a winger for FC Allobroges Asafia.

 Club career

-Since childhood, Ravet was with Grenoble Foot 38, growing up in nearby Échirolles.
+Since childhood, Ravet was with Grenoble, growing up in nearby Échirolles.
 He primarily played in the reserves before being promoted to the senior squad for the 2008–09 season.
-He was given the number 33 shirt and proceeded to make his professional football debut on the opening match day of the season against FC Sochaux-Montbéliard, coming on as a substitute in the 82nd minute.
-Despite playing only 8 minutes in the match, he still managed to pick up a yellow card.
+He was given the number 33 shirt and proceeded to make his professional football debut on the opening match day of the season against Sochaux, coming on as a substitute in the 82nd minute.
+He played eight minutes in the match and picked up a yellow card.
 He went on to make two more league appearances, as well an appearance in the Coupe de la Ligue.

 On 15 June 2012, Ravet joined Ligue 2 side Angers on a season-long loan deal.

-On 29 July 2013, Ravet signed a two-year deal with the Swiss side Lausanne-Sport.
+On 29 July 2013, Ravet signed a two-year deal with Swiss side Lausanne-Sport.

 On 29 August 2017, Ravet joined Bundesliga side SC Freiburg.
 The transfer fee paid to Young Boys was reported as €4.5 million.

-In February 2019, he joined Grasshopper Zürich on loan until the end of the season.
+In February 2019, he joined Grasshoppers on loan until the end of the season.